 1. Raga should be derived from a Thata 2.
 Raga should have at least five notes 3.
 Raga should have regular Ascend and Descend 4.
 Ma and Pa should not be omitted simultaneously 5.
 Sa should not be omitted in any circumstance 6.
 Raga should have its own Vadi Note 7.
 Raga should have Ranjakata (Music value) 8.
-Notes of Komal and Teevra belong to same family (vigL Ma, Ma, Dha etc.) should not be used one after another.
-(Yet few exceptions are seen vig: Lalith, Kedar, Behag).
+Notes of (Komala) flat and (Tivra) sharp belong to same family (ex.
+Ma, Ma, Dha etc.) should not be used one after another.
+(Yet few exceptions are seen in: Lalith, Kedar, Behag, Ragas).